Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 You pride yourself on knowing what your boss needs before they ask.
 You have the coffee ready, the report printed, and the excuse prepared.

-The Hidden Trauma: You learned early in childhood that safety = predictability.
+The hidden trauma: You learned early in childhood that safety requires predictability.
 If you can control the environment by anticipating needs, you can prevent the "explosion" or the criticism.
-You are constantly living 10 minutes into the future, never in the present.
+You are constantly living 10 minutes into the future.
+You are never in the present.

 You are the one who cracks a joke when the meeting gets tense.
-You use charm and self-deprecation to lower the temperature in the room.
+You use humor and self-deprecation to lower the temperature in the room.

 Your boss or coworkers tell you everything.
 You know about their divorce, their health issues, and their grievances.
 You feel "special" because they trust you.